MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-module.md

 ## Importance of using standard modules

 Reuse of components is a fundamental principle of infrastructure as code.
 Modules are instrumental in defining standards and consistency across resource deployment within and across environments.

-The Terraform Module for Cloud Adoption Framework Enterprise-scale is published to the official [Terraform Registry][tf-reg-azure] and is verified by HashiCorp.
+The Terraform module for Azure landing zones is published to the official [Terraform Registry][tf-reg-azure] and is verified by HashiCorp.

 Deploying the module from the Terraform Registry provides: